maliput/maliput_documentation/docs/getting_started.rst

   We link against `maliput::api` and `maliput::plugin` for using the plugin interface.
   Note that we aren't linking against any maliput backend(`maliput_malidrive` in this case).
+  The plugin architecture is in charge of loading the backend in runtime.

 2. Use `maliput::plugin`'s convenient method for loading a maliput::api::RoadNetwork instance.